 If you decide that it’s time to leave your office and embark on an adventure but aren’t keen to do so on your own, Remote Year is the solution.
 The company offers a selection of programs of various lengths to accommodate all kinds of lifestyles and work limitations.

-The main choice is between living and working in multiple cities, which is covered by Itinerary Programs, or working remotely in a single city while discovering everything it has to offer via the Destinations Programs.
+The main choice is between living and working in multiple cities, which is covered by Itinerary Programs, or working virtually in a single city while discovering everything it has to offer via the Destinations Programs.

 Let’s look a bit closer at each of the options.